Company of the Year Awards Criteria

 Any entries that do not include information under all of these headings will be marked down.
 If appropriate you may include up to three pieces of supporting materials.

-Judges will be looking for agencies, teams and individuals that can demonstrate an ongoing and sustained commitment to delivering best practice while showing a creative and innovation approach within the tech sector.
+Judges will be looking for agencies, teams and individuals that can demonstrate an ongoing and sustained commitment to delivering best practices while showing a creative and innovative approach within the tech sector.

 Each entry must include information under the following headings: